-Dello-Stritto faces four counts of second-degree assault, and one count each of reckless endangerment, unauthorized removal of property, and theft between $1,000 and $25,000, court records show.
-She also has pending traffic charges and is being held without bail.
+Police formally charged the woman in the stolen vehicle on March 30.
+Delisa Ann Dello-Stritto, 28, faces four counts of second-degree assault, and one count each of reckless endangerment, unauthorized removal of property, and theft between $1,000 and $25,000, court records show.
+She also has numerous pending traffic charges and is being held without bail.

-Police policies prohibit pursuits for stolen vehicles but allow chases if there “exists probable cause to believe the fleeing suspect committed a felony which results, or could have result, in death or serious bodily injury.”
+Baltimore Police policies on chasing fleeing suspects prohibit a pursuit for a stolen vehicle but say that they may give chase if there “exists probable cause to believe the fleeing suspect committed a felony which resulted, or could have resulted, in death or serious bodily injury.”

 Breaking News Alerts Newsletter